Intelligent LCD character modules are much easier to work with than virtually any other type of display.

 Maxim has serial-interfaced ICs with LED-strobing circuits to reduce the processor's overhead to feed these animals, sometimes with other functions built in, like a keyboard scanner.
 See this selector.

-If you really need it small but want alphanumerics (which you don't really get with the 7-segment calculator displays above), another possibility (although expensive) is the Avago Technologies HCMS-2963 and relatives.
+If you really need it small but want alphanumerics (which you don't really get with the 7-segment calculator displays above), another possibility (although expensive) is the Broadcom (previously Avago Technologies) HCMS-2963 and relatives.
 This one has four 5x7-dot-matrix characters that you can feed with any dot combination you want, and it fits in a 14-pin DIP socket and is X and Y stackable for more lines or characters.
+Mouser stocks them.

 The 6845 and 6545 (compatible) were popular CRT controller ICs in early PCs.
 The Commodore 128 used the 8563 for 80 columns.